Bijoy2406/QuickLift/README.md

 **Milestone 1: Initial Setup**

-- Initialize the backend with Node.js and Express framework.
+- Initialize the backend with Laravel.
 - Set up the frontend with React, including routing and basic UI components.
-- Set up MongoDB database for managing user and trip data.
+- Set up  database for managing user and trip data.

 **Milestone 2: Core Features Development**